Kaedriz/KiepscyDownloader/README.md

 # Kiepscy Downloader (Work in Progress)
 CLI used to download episodes of popular polish series "Świat według Kiepskich" and organize them.

+> [!WARNING]
+> This no longer works as of 28.07.2025.
+>
+> Links that directed to videos are no longer working, and as this tool relies on that, it no longer works as well.

 All links used to download are publicly accessible and stored in JSON format with small metadata in `source.json`

 # Goal